animeshPradhan1993/Employee-Database/README.md

 none of the endpoints in this application are secured

-Employee with admin role is already created with Id 1 Application uses a H2 database the console can be accessed at host:port/h2-console/  no authentication required
+Employee with admin role is already created with Id 1 Application uses a H2 database, console can be accessed at host:port/h2-console/  no authentication required

 To start following roles are created
 Role ID, Role name